Fermi scale from quantum gravity scaling solution: Overview

-We will find that generically the requirement of a global scaling solution for all values of $\tilde{\rho}$ and $\tilde{h}$ conflicts with the presence of a continuous family of scaling solutions.
+We find that generically the requirement of a global scaling solution for all values of $\tilde{\rho}$ and $\tilde{h}$ conflicts with the presence of a continuous family of scaling solutions.
 There exists, at best, a discrete set of global scaling solutions.
 Therefore an ultraviolet complete model for the particles of the standard model coupled to quantum gravity renders the ratio $\varphi_0/M_p$ predictable if the LIMS is sufficiently below the Fermi scale.
 This generalizes to extensions of the standard model as, for example, grand unified theories.
+The predicted value of $\varphi_0/M_p$ may depend, however, on the details of the model for the physics around and beyond the Planck scale.
+While "predictivity in principle" seems to be generic, "predictivity in practice" requires an assumption about the particles relevant near the Planck scale,as well as sufficient computational control of the scaling solution in this energy range.